PlussMaci/Movies.Api/README.md

 Put: api/v1.0/movieLists : updates a movilist in the backend will be checked the loggedin user and the creator are the same
 Delete: api/v1.0/movieLists/{someGuid} : deletes a movielist, only admin user can delete lists
 ```
+## UI
+Simple one page UI added, no session handling, so user should logged in all the time the page is reloaded.
+in the background the api endpoint are called
+First time you load the page GetAll endpoint is called, if you want search then you need to leave the searchbox or press enter
+There is no right check in the UI, error handling is only an alert